yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 But first order is more obvious we know we should learn AI related skills because they're frontier.

 Second order has never changed, it's why the Stoics have lasted 2000+ years.
 Positive sum of technology over the long run is consistent.
 Dale Carnegie's "How to Win Friends and Influence People" is still on the shelves.
 The value in AI is not in doing but perhaps it's ability to learn and replicate, the value of AI talent is perhaps on teaching it how to meta learn better and better towards specified values.

-### How to spot a good tech founder/ leader
+### How to spot technical talent

 Signaling:

-1) Technically smart (any tehnical field of interest will do)

-2) Consistent

-3) Hard worker

-4) Reader
+1) Has specific technical opinions/ tastes, taste is developped over time and from doing, the strong tastes signifies that they care or are passionate about it with the ability.

+2) Consistent/ large scale projects finished end to end.

+3) Reader, similar idea to technical opinions/ tastes, probe the depth of their opinions.

-5) Self-reflective in conversations
+4) Self-reflective in conversations

-6) Constructive conversations
+5) Constructive conversations

-7) Comfort with directness
+6) Comfort with directness

-8) Draw towards purpose which seems fundamental and meaningful to a human
+7) Draw towards purpose which seems fundamental and meaningful to a human

 What a recruiter can do:

 1) Conversations, relationship, read if the person writes.

-2) Read concrete history, what they've done exactly the projects (project based hiring, signaling is more accurate the resume based due to abstraction)
+2) Read concrete history, what they've done exactly the projects and if they're followed through comprehensively (project based hiring, signaling is more accurate the resume based due to abstraction).

-3) What unique insights might they have?

-4) Has a narrative of attempting some goal (either abstract towards meaning/ vision or concrete) for a long time.

-5) Self-Improvement towards the goal above.
+3) Learn about their field (20 hour rule) and probe their technical and specific opinions.

+4) Self-Improvement.
 By assortativity of social relationships/ understanding the only way to meet, understand, and retain talent is by growing into this space yourself.

+5) Learn about the people they surround themselves with, talent is highly assortative.

 ## Why Vision Matters